LoyolaChicagoBooks/scalaworkshop/source/20-cs1/cs1.rst

    You might wonder why we are limited to ``Int`` in this version as opposed to a 64-bit ``Int``.
 It is a perfectly valid idea to ponder, especially in the modern era.
 Scala collections do not support operations like ``take()`` and ``drop()`` with 64-bit Int values.

    The  explanation for this is a bit beyond the scope here, but we have worked out 64-bit versions where we perform the Monte Carlo :math:`\pi` calculation in chunks.
 You can visit our repository for these versions, which are a bit complex compared to the Int version.
 We hope future versions of Scala will evolve beyond 32-bit thinking but don't see this as a show stopper for introductory teaching.

-   (We also hope the friendly competition between F# and Scala, where F# supports Int64, will eventually make its way to Scala.
+   We also hope the friendly competition between F# and Scala, where F# supports Int64, will eventually make its way to Scala.
+So far, the limiting factor has been the Java Virtual Machine (JVM) and the fact that it does not support 64-bit integers.

 .. literalinclude:: ../../examples/numerical-explorations-scala/MonteCarloPiIteratorChunkFree.sc